Orla Smith interviews The Farewell director Lulu Wang about making cinema of her own life and framing a family.

 From the writing to the directing, I always thought about making sure that every character had some kind of small, emotional moment, because it just allows you to see the tip of the iceberg of the entire psyche, entire personality, entire life, and the choices that they make.
 Everybody has such different perspectives, but I don’t think anyone has bad intent, and that’s what I wanted to show.
 From where they were standing, they were making the best choices possible.

 Seventh Row: Your use of framing is very striking.
-How did you devise the aesthetic of the film?
+How did you devise the aesthetic of The Farewell?

 Lulu Wang: For this film, I didn’t want it to look like what you would expect it to look like, as an Asian family comedic movie about a grandma.
 It’s so easy to not put an emphasis on aesthetics and instead say that it’s all about the acting.
 For me, it was important to say that you can have both.
 You can have great performances, and it can still have an elevated aesthetic.